open-resources/physics_bank/content/public/006.Force/Friction/hand_pushing_blocks/hand_pushing_blocks.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Hand Pushing on Blocks
       part1:
         ans1:
           value: smaller than the force of the hand on A.
         ans2:
           value: equal to the force of the hand on A.
         ans3:
           value: larger than the force of the hand on A.
 ---
 # {{ params.vars.title }}
 The hand in the figure pushes the back of block A.